arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 <img src="/img/researcherpetridish.jpg" width="100%"/>

 The most that they considered is that if a gut bacterium they’re affecting with growth promoters turns towards resistance, the scientists assumed that the power of growth promotion is going to go away.
 But it never occurred to them to consider that those drug resistant bacteria are going to leave the animal.
 They assumed they’re going to stay with the animal and that’s as far the problem is going to go.

+> _"I know there are people who say that cellular ag will solve the problem.
+I think that is very much an open question."_

 But, in fact, we know now that large scale farms that routinely use antibiotics are nodes in a _network for distribution_ of antibiotic resistant bacteria via food and into the environment.